- Features and Benefits

 x-forwarded-proto header that can be set by an L7 load balancer or proxy sitting in front of Ambassador Edge Stack.

 While port-based redirection is preferred for most use cases, using the

 x-forwarded-proto header to redirect to HTTPS is useful when the front load balancer or proxy is terminating TLS.

-Note: Ambassador will need to be restarted for this configuration to take affect.
+Note: Ambassador Edge Stack will need to be restarted for this configuration to take effect.

-See the AWS documentation an example of protocol-based redirection with TLS termination happening at the load balancer.
+See the Ambassador on AWS documentation for an example of protocol-based redirection with TLS termination happening at the load balancer.